ezokoze/messenger/README.md

 ## Roadmap

-- Link each profile with ENS so with can retrieve profile picture, a clear name
+- Link each profile with ENS domains so with can retrieve profile picture, a clear name
 - Send token through conversation